wp-plugins/wordfence/readme.txt

 Tested up to: 3.8.1
 Stable tag: 5.0.2

 Wordfence Security is a free enterprise class security plugin that makes your site up to 50 times faster and more secure.
-Wordfence includes a firewall, virus scanning, real-time traffic with geolocation and two very fast caching engines.

 == Description ==